Tinamous/UltimakerLid/ReadMe.md

 Use either V1.1 or V1.2 if you want the Pi Display.

 Mix and Match V1.1 & V1.2.
-The back form V1.2 can be used with the rest of V1.1 if you want the brush draft excludes but not the Pi Display.
+The back form V1.2 can be used with the rest of V1.1 if you want the brush draft excluder but not the Pi Display.

+If you don't use the draft excluded version cover the sharp edges where the boden tube goes through to prevent damadge.
+Some 6-8mm pipe the of the same material used for the boden tube, split along the length makes for a great cover.

 ### Lid Size: